dolthub/doltgresql/dockerREADME.md

 # Doltgres is Dolt for Postgres!

-From the creators of [Dolt](https://www.doltdb.com), the world's first version controlled SQL database, comes [Doltgres](https://www.doltgres.com), the Postgres-flavored version of Dolt.
+From the creators of [Dolt](https://www.doltdb.com), the world's first version-controlled SQL database, comes [Doltgres](https://www.doltgres.com), the Postgres-flavored version of Dolt.
 It's a SQL database that you can branch and merge, fork and clone, push and pull just like a Git repository.
 Connect to your Doltgres server just like any Postgres database to read or modify schema